Steven Wright

 Biography

-Steven Wright teaches both criminal appellate law.
+Steven Wright teaches criminal appellate law.

 His expertise in race, criminal practice and procedure, the courts and civil rights has appeared in, among others, the New York Times, the Washington Post, NBC's Today show, Bloomberg Radio, CBS NewsNBC News, National Public Radio, USA Today, Politico, CNN, and the Associated Press.
 His expertise has also appeared in international media outlets including The Australian Broadcasting Channel, the Canadian Broadcasting Channel, Japan's Asahi Shimbun.